DMOJ/docs/docs/site/api.md

             "score": "<user score>",
-            "cumulative_time": "<user cumulative time, dependant on the contest format>", "rating": "<user rating after this contest, or null if not rated>", "volatility": "<user volatility after this contest, or null if not rated>" }
+            "cumulative_time": "<user cumulative time, dependant on the contest format>", "rating": "<user rating after this contest, or null if not rated>", "raw_rating": "<user raw rating after this contest, or null if not rated>", "performance": "<user performance, or null if not rated>" }
     ]
 }